Sharp Hardy's Inequalities in Hilbert Spaces: Introduction and statement of the results

+Needless to say, the first few coefficients $c_k$, $k=2,3,4,5$, in (\ref{ck}) coincide with those obtained by Wilf and Stampach.

-The lower bound obtained as a consequence of Theorem \ref{th2}, which appear on the left-hand side of (\ref{estdn}) is amazingly close to the asymptotic value for $d_n$ in (\ref{asdn}), which is derived via \cite[Theorem 1.1]{DIGR} and \cite{Long}.
+The lower bound in (\ref{estdn}), obtained as a consequence of Theorem \ref{th2}, is amazingly close to the asymptotic value for $d_n$ in (\ref{asdn}), which is derived via \cite[Theorem 1.1]{DIGR} and \cite{Long}.
 Indeed, it is not difficult to verify that for their difference one has

 The function $h(x)$, defined in \eqref{eq20}, obeys

 Then it is obvious, as Landau pointed in his letter to Hardy, that if we let $n\rightarrow\infty$ the almost extremal sequence $a_k,\, k=1,2,...$ defined in the Theorem \ref{th2} goes to the zero sequence, i.e. to the sequence $a_k=0$ for all $k$.